walkerning/aw_nas/README.md

 ### Run NAS search

-Try running an ENAS [Pham et. al., ICML 2018] search (the results (including configuration backup, search log) in `<TRAIN_DIR>`):
+**ENAS** Try running an ENAS [Pham et. al., ICML 2018] search (the results (including configuration backup, search log) in `<TRAIN_DIR>`):

 ```
-awnas search examples/enas.yaml --gpu 0 --save-every 10 --train-dir <TRAIN_DIR>
+awnas search examples/basic/enas.yaml --gpu 0 --save-every <SAVE_EVERY> --train-dir <TRAIN_DIR>
 ```

 There are several sections in the configuration file that describe the configurations of different components in the NAS framework.
-For example, in `examples/enas.yaml`, different configuration sections are organized as follows:
+For example, in `example/basic/enas.yaml`, different configuration sections are organized as follows:

 1. a cell-based CNN **search space**: The search space is an extended version from the 5-primitive micro search space in the original ENAS paper.
 2. cifar-10 **dataset**